sandor-ino/MCUME-C64-16-BIT-parallel-lcd-480x320/README.md

 How it works:

 Pico uses the Pio+DMA function to process each line produced by the emulator in real time.
 The line is scaled horizontally in the core 1.
 The core 0 takes care of emulating, producing audio and scaling vertically.
 The image thus passes from 320 x 200 to 480 x 300.
-This operation costs a lot and to maintain high video performances, one frame is skipped every two.
+This operation costs a lot and to maintain high video performances, one frame is skipped every two. buttons 2=left+right, 3=up+down.
+Pin 25 is used by Mcume and SD for LED.

 SD card: